LizzyonGit/sotis-lifecoach/README.md

 - __Navigation bar__

-  - All three pages have a navigation bar with "Sotis life coach" and "Home" linking to the index.html page, "About", "Philosophy" and "Testimonials" linking to the corresponding sections on the index.html page, "What I offer" linking to the what-i-offer.html page and the "Book" button linking to the book.html page.
-The page you are currently on is lighting up for the "Home" and "What I offer" pages.
+  - All three pages have a navigation bar with a logo, 'Sotis life coach' and 'Home' linking to the index.html page, 'About', 'Philosophy' and 'Testimonials' linking to the corresponding sections on the index.html page, 'What I offer' linking to the what-i-offer.html page and the 'Book' button linking to the book.html page.
+The page you are currently on is lighting up for the 'Home' and 'What I offer' pages.
   - The navigation bar allows the user to easily navigate from page to page and to specific sections on a page.
+It is fixed on top of the screen which is specifically useful for mobile phone users, as the pages are longer there, so the navigation is always easily reached.

 ![Navigation bar](docs/screenshots/features-navbar.png)

 - __The landing page image__

-  - The landing page has a hero image of Sotis, looking into the camera, with an appropriate quote about cats and life.
+  - The landing page has a hero image of Sotis, looking into the camera, a header 'Sotis life coach' with an appropriate quote about cats and life.
 This section hopes to grasp the user's attention and give a positive feeling.
+  - My initial hero image would be with the About section on top, but I decided to focus on the life coach himself, Sotis, in the hero image, with a one liner on it, as I've seen in several life coach website templates.

 ![Landing page image](docs/screenshots/features-hero.png)
 - __About section__

-  - The About section gives an introduction to who Sotis is.
+  - The About section gives an introduction to who Sotis is and his background.
 For a user wanting to know more about Sotis, this is important information.
 The insight into who he is helps deciding on whether or not to book an appointment.

 ![About](docs/screenshots/features-about.png)